CodeupClassroom/elixir-rest-blog/src/main/resources/curriculum/ii-rest-and-relationships/8-the-user.md

 ---

-### The following is a feature list to be implemented in your blog application:
+### The following is a user story list to be implemented in your blog application:

-## FEA-5: As a user, I can register with the application
+## US5: As a user, I can register with the application

 ---

-### FEA-5-A: Implement the `User` class
+### US5-A: Implement the `User` class

 #### 1. Inside the `data` package, create a class named `User`